 - Lifespan development

 - Career development

 - Research and program evaluation

-Our counseling program also provides education and training in knowledge and skills/practices across CACREP domains unique to clinical mental health counseling, including the diagnosis and treatment of mental health disorders.
+Our counseling program also provides education and training in knowledge and skills/practices across CACREP domains unique to clinical mental health counseling, including behavioral healthcare service delivery modalities and networks within the continuum of care.

-The American Mental Health Counseling Association defines Mental Health Counseling as:
+The American Mental Health Counselors Association defines mental health counseling as:

-“…the provision of professional counseling services involving the application of principles of psycho-therapy, human development, learning theory, group dynamics and the etiology of mental illness and dysfunctional behavior to individuals, couples, families and group, for the purpose of threading psychopathology and promoting optimal mental health.
-The practice of mental health counseling includes, but is not limited to, techniques aimed a prevention of such disorders, consolations to individuals, couples, effective psychotherapeutic treatment modalities.”
+…the provision of professional counseling services involving the application of principles of psychotherapy, human development, learning theory, group dynamics and the etiology of mental illness and dysfunctional behavior to individuals, couples, families and group, for the purpose of threading psychopathology and promoting optimal mental health.
+The practice of mental health counseling includes, but is not limited to, techniques aimed at the prevention of such disorders, consolations to individuals, couples, effective psychotherapeutic treatment modalities.

-The Commonwealth of Massachusetts licenses Mental Health Counselors (LMHCs) who have met the education and training criteria set by the Allied Mental Health and Human Services Board of the Division of Professional Licensure.
-Licensed Mental Health Counselors are prepared to assist clients to cope with a wide variety of mental health problems and related concerns, some of which include:
+The Commonwealth of Massachusetts licenses mental health counselors (LMHCs) who have met the education and training criteria set by the Board of Registration of Allied Mental Health and Human Services Professions of the Bureau of Health Professions Licensure.
+LMHCs are prepared to assist clients to cope with a wide variety of behavioral health problems and related concerns, some of which include:

 72 East Concord Street

 Boston, MA 02118